November 15, 202515 minLion Fans

 Creator's insight:

 "Live streaming is more exhausting than filming, but the income is stable.
 My audience is very supportive — there are always regulars sending gifts each stream.
 Sponsorship came naturally as my follower count grew."
+(Actual income varies by session, audience, and deal opportunities, with no public statistics.)

 Case 3: Sunny Studio (Handmade Goods | Monthly: NT$100,000+)